allegheny-college-cmpsc-580-spring-2025/presentations/presentation-3/README.md

   * show generated deliverable(s)
   * describe steps you've taken/software you've altered, created, or used
   * methods you've employed
-* a description your progress _and_ how you will know you've completed/reproduced the experiment
+* a description of your progress _and_ how you will know you've completed/reproduced the experiment

 ## Presentation log